Kozer2/Reading-Notes/Reading-424.md

 # Azure blobs

-In MVC *views* handle the apps way of presentting data.
+In MVC *views* handle the apps way of presenting data.
 A view is an HTML template that can be edited like HTML.
 Their file tags are .cshtml

 Your projects will start with a HomeController that works with a view in the home folder to create your basic index and privacy.
 Creating a view is simple.
 Here is an example: